“What sets Beth apart… she creates success stories.” — Julie Knisley

 Beth is a consultant with extensive experience working at the highest levels within some of the greatest companies in the world.
 She works with the best and the brightest — leaders, entrepreneurs and entire organizations — to make them even better.

-Striking out on her own, she consulted exclusively with MasterCard International for years.
+Beth also consulted exclusively with MasterCard International for years.
 She focused on what Jeff Struve, the then Senior Vice President of HR, described as “shifting the culture from a training mentality to one focused on individual and team development and effectiveness.”

 “Beth’s courage, flexibility, drive and energy ensured a successful launch of a new way of learning at MasterCard.” — Jeff Struve, former Senior Vice President of Human Resources, MasterCard International